mxagar/tool_guides/docker/docker_howto.md

 - Service upates limit downtime, but real downtime is avoided through tests!
 - Updates replace containers completely, take that into account.
 - Updates have 70+ options that are combined usually with `-add` or `-rm`
-- `stack deploy` of a running sttack is an update
+- `stack deploy` of a running stack is an update
 - We can update several things on an `update` command

 Typical update commands: